Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I get a mortgage if I don’t have a credit history in Canada?

-Similar to the question of employment history, it’s possible to obtain a mortgage without a credit history, albeit it’s much harder to do so.
-For example, with RBC, you can qualify for a mortgage without a credit history if you’re a newcomer that has been in Canada for less than 5 years.
+Yes, it’s possible to obtain a mortgage without a credit history, albeit it’s much harder to do so.
+For example, with RBC, you can qualify for a mortgage without a credit history if you’re a newcomer who has been in Canada for less than 5 years.
 You’ll also need to produce a variety of documents, such as:

 • Passport